arschles/go-progprobs/aof.md

 # Append-only file compaction

-Some modern on-disk databases store data in files that they *only* append to when they write data.
+Some databases store data in files that they *only* append to when they write data.
 Each entry in the file is never modified after it's appended, but may be deleted after a *compaction* operation is done (usually while writes are suspended or in the background).